danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 ]
 ```

 This lets you build documentation with `swift package` instead of `xcodebuild` and `xcrun --find docc`.
-For instance, you can generate a website without first generating a documentation archive:
+For instance, you can generate a website without first generating an archive:

 ```sh
 swift package \